Tim van de Molen

 As Opposition Spokesperson for Building and Construction, Tim’s priorities include lobbying for review of the building consenting process and updating the Building Code, embracing technological advances to improve productivity, and working on improvements to strengthen the building industry workforce.

 As Opposition Spokesperson for Oceans and Fisheries, Tim’s focus is on balancing New Zealand’s commercial fishing interests with that of recreational fishing; maximising the potential of sustainable, accountable, wild and farmed seafood management, and supporting and promoting the industry with economic opportunities for jobs and venture success.
 Tim’s love for the sea ensures maintaining oversight of ocean use practices from an environmental perspective.

 An avid animal lover across the wide range of pets, wild, working, and farmed animals, Tim’s role of Spokesperson for Animal Welfare will focus on prioritisation of best practice on our farms, and the responsibility to respect and care for our domestic and working animals, and careful custodianship to protect the native wild species of New Zealand.

-As a passionate, life-long resident of the electorate he serves, Tim is a keen advocate for the rollout of high speed internet across the Waikato, the further development of infrastructure to support the region’s economic growth and future prosperity, with a strong focus on advancing the success of the Primary Industries.
-Tim will also be ensuring the new coalition Government is firmly held to account for policy decisions around the community cornerstones of healthcare, policing and education.
+As part of the National team, Tim will also be ensuring the Government is firmly held to account for policy decisions around the community cornerstones of healthcare, policing and education.

 Do you like this page?